danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 call to `reduceFunction`.
 If the `reduceFunction` call yields void, then the value-in-progress is discarded, and the inner generator is retried, with the same void-or-value behavior.

+When called, the `reduceFunction` must either return a list or return void.

 The result generator becomes voided when any of the inner generators become voided, in which case the `reduceFunction` is not called for that